Opinion | Republicans know exactly how to handle the fanatics in their party

 Sometimes the change comes because the broader society has shifted.
 Consider Trent Lott, then the Senate Republican leader, who offered a 2002 tribute to Sen. Strom Thurmond (R-S.C.).
 Referring to Thurmond’s explicitly segregationist 1948 presidential bid, Lott noted that his home state of Mississippi had voted for Thurmond, and said: “If the rest of the country had followed our lead, we wouldn’t have had all these problems over all these years."

-Lott forgot that it was one thing to welcome a racist like Thurmond into the party, but by 2002 it was something else to praise his racist presidential campaign.
+Lott forgot that it was one thing to welcome a racist such as Thurmond into the party, but by 2002 it was something else to praise his racist presidential campaign.
 In the ensuing controversy, Lott stepped down from his leadership position.

 The lessons Republicans take from such episodes is that extremists have to be handled with care, and pushed back only when they bring too much attention to ideas that threaten the party’s image.
 They can’t simply be cast out, because for Republicans the optimal result is one where millions of people whom the extremists represent remain committed to the GOP while the party presents a responsible face to independent voters.